Environment

 - Binde P (2013) Why people gamble: A model with five motivational dimensions.
 International Gambling Studies 13: 81–97.

-- Wardle H, Keily R, Astbury G, Reith G (2014) 'Risky places?': mapping gambling machine density and socio-economic deprivation.
+- Wardle H, Keily R, Astbury G, Reith G (2014) 'Risky places?': Mapping gambling machine density and socio-economic deprivation.
 J Gambl Stud 30: 201-212.

 - Beckert J, Lutter M (2009) The inequality of fair play: Lottery gambling and social stratification in Germany.
 European Sociological Review 25: 475–488.